muit/muit.github.io/content/about.md

 I'm **Miguel**, also known as **muit**.

 The majority of my work is centered around the design and implementation of videogame systems and tools in C++.
-If you like to code, stay around and have a look!
+If you like to code, stick around and have a look!

-Many of these projects are **open-source** and can be found at [**Piperift**](https://github.com/piperift)
+Most of my projects are **open-source** and can be found at [**Piperift**](https://github.com/piperift).
+Currently working at Ubisoft, previously EA DICE and Splash Damage.